apache/spark/docs/ml-guide.md

-The `Evaluator` can be a [`RegressionEvaluator`](api/scala/index.html#org.apache.spark.ml.RegressionEvaluator) for regression problems, a [`BinaryClassificationEvaluator`](api/scala/index.html#org.apache.spark.ml.BinaryClassificationEvaluator) for binary data or a [`MultiClassClassificationEvaluator`](api/scala/index.html#org.apache.spark.ml.MultiClassClassificationEvaluator) for multiclass problems.
-The default metric used to choose the best `ParamMap` can be overriden by the setMetric method in each of these evaluators.
+The `Evaluator` can be a [`RegressionEvaluator`](api/scala/index.html#org.apache.spark.ml.RegressionEvaluator) for regression problems, a [`BinaryClassificationEvaluator`](api/scala/index.html#org.apache.spark.ml.BinaryClassificationEvaluator) for binary data, or a [`MultiClassClassificationEvaluator`](api/scala/index.html#org.apache.spark.ml.MultiClassClassificationEvaluator) for multiclass problems.
+The default metric used to choose the best `ParamMap` can be overriden by the `setMetric` method in each of these evaluators.

 The `ParamMap` which produces the best evaluation metric (averaged over the `$k$` folds) is selected as the best model.